Privacy Policy and

 Introduction

-This Privacy Policy together with the relevant Terms and Condition and any other documents referred to sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
+This Privacy Policy together with the relevant Terms and Conditions and any other documents referred to sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
 Please read the following carefully to understand our practices regarding your personal data and how we will treat it.
 If you would prefer your personal data is not used in the manner described in this policy, you should not use our websites or services.
-The data controller is Business Improvement Solutions Inc. doing business as BIS Safety Software, 261 Seneca Road, Sherwood Park, Alberta, Canada, T8A 4G6, and the Privacy Policy applies to this company and its affiliates and subsidiaries who will be referred to as "we”, "us” or "our” in this policy.
+Our websites and services include BIStrainer and the associated SafeTapp app (collectively the “Web Platforms”).
+The data processor is BIS Safety Software Inc., 261 Seneca Road, Sherwood Park, Alberta, Canada, T8A 4G6, and the Privacy Policy applies to this company and its affiliates and subsidiaries who will be referred to as "we”, "us” or "our” in this policy.

 Summary

 This Privacy Policy informs you how we protect your privacy.
 The Privacy Policy applies to our company, affiliates and subsidiaries who will be referred to as "we”, "us” or "our” in this policy.
-It describes how we collect and use personal information in our business, on our websites, in electronic communications, and in the social media services used to direct you to our websites.
+It describes how we collect and use personal information in our business, on our Web Platforms, in electronic communications, and in the social media services used to direct you to our Web Platforms.

-There may be links from our websites to other websites.
-However, this Privacy Policy applies only to our websites; it does not apply to any third-party websites which may be linked to our websites.
+There may be links from our Web Platforms to other websites.
+However, this Privacy Policy applies only to our Web Platforms; it does not apply to any third-party websites which may be linked to our Web Platforms.
 We do not endorse and are not responsible for linked third-party websites.
 Please check on those linked websites for their privacy policies and make any inquiries with them.

 We collect your personal information to provide services to you.
 The types of information we collect are: